 Don’t let the technical jargon scare you.
 All it means is your email may contain two versions: a plain text (text/plain) version and/or an HTML (text/html) version of your content.

 Note we said “versions” and not “copies”.
 This is because the text/plain and the text/html content can be different.

 Mail clients can be, but usually are not, configured to only display plain text.
 In fact, configuring an email client to only display plain text is a lot of work.

 And most email marketing platforms, including DailyStory, enable you to set both the HTML and plain text versions of your content.

-And while we don’t recommend writing only plain text email, we do recommend including plain text content in your email.
+And while we don’t recommend send plain text email, we do still recommend including the content in your email.

 Always include plain text content with your HTML content

 You should always include an edited plain text version of your content in your email in addition to your HTML content.